clln62/recast.ly/readme.md

 ### Challenges

 - This was our first experience with an API.
-We had to learn everything from the beginning to ensure that everything worked properly.<br/>
+We had to learn everything from the beginning to ensure that everything worked properly.
-- Understanding the ins and outs of AJAX was a struggle for two developers that have utilized newer technologies, but we came out stronger than ever.<br/>
+- Understanding the ins and outs of AJAX was a struggle for two developers that have utilized newer technologies, but we came out stronger than ever.

 ### Learnings

-- Trust was a big learning experience for the both of us as we dove deep into the front end to mimic something that was already iconic.<br/>
+- Trust was a big learning experience for the both of us as we dove deep into the front end to mimic something that was already iconic.
 - Communication built us up more than we thought it would.
-We were able to pick up on our strengths and weaknesses to complete the project quickly and efficiently.<br/>
+We were able to pick up on our strengths and weaknesses to complete the project quickly and efficiently.